-However, to get caught up to speed on the entire process of planning a funeral, we recommend you read through this comprehensive funeral planning guide.
-If you have any questions about our funeral planning services, don't hesitate to reach out to us.
+However, if you want to get up to speed on the entire process of preparing a funeral, we strongly suggest that you read through this detailed guide to funeral planning.
+Please do not be reluctant to get in touch with us if you have any inquiries regarding the funeral planning services that we offer.

 Funeral Planning Tips

 When it comes to funeral arrangements, planning early can help you make decisions that are both educated and considerate.
 It gives you the ability to select the particular goods that you want and need, as well as compare the costs that are offered by a number of different funeral providers.
 It also saves your survivors from the stress of having to make these decisions under the time crunch and the intense emotions they are experiencing.
 You are able to speak with a representative of the funeral home in order to make arrangements.